COVID-19: health and safety measures at schools

 - if you should go to school or stay home

 Schools will continue to have enhanced cleaning practices.
 This includes cleaning high-touch surfaces, like eating areas, washrooms, doorknobs and desks at least twice a day.

-School boards will continue to ensure adequate ventilation measures are in place in all classrooms.
+School boards will continue to implement ventilation best practices and make upgrades to improve ventilation in all classrooms.
 This includes:

 - increasing fresh air intake

 - running ventilation systems longer and using the highest-grade filters possible (for example, MERV-13)